uvarc/rc-website/content/userinfo/data-transfer.md

 # Transfering Data to Cloud Storage

 Several command line tools are available to transfer data from your UVA storage locations to the cloud.
-On the HPC system we provide the `rsync` and `aws cli` tools to transfer files files from _Research Project_, _Research Standard_ and Rivanna/Afton home & scratch directories to AWS storage.
+On the HPC system we provide the `rsync` and `aws cli` tools to transfer files from _Research Project_, _Research Standard_ and Rivanna/Afton home & scratch directories to AWS storage.

 [Learn more about the AWS CLI tools](/userinfo/howtos/storage/aws-s3/)